 A product that is made of natural ingredients that are sourced from nature contains minimal modifications.
 Very few ingredients fall under this category since they are derived from nature.
+For example, aloe vera and neem-based products.
 However, natural may not always mean healthier, and some natural ingredients can be very harmful for you.

 Organic products are made with a formula and ingredients that don’t contain harmful pesticides.
 These are the only products that are heavily regulated in the clean beauty space and are generally on the higher end when it comes to price.